google-research/google-research/kws_streaming/README.md

 All states are received as inputs and after update are returned as output state

 ### Further information
-A paper about this work is in progress.
-All experiments on KWS models presented in this paper can be reproduced by following the steps described in `kws_streaming/experiments/kws_experiments.txt`.
+Summary about this work is presented at [paper](https://arxiv.org/abs/2005.06720) All experiments on KWS models presented in this paper can be reproduced by following the steps described in `kws_streaming/experiments/kws_experiments.txt`.